Ryan Phillippe: Career

-Early career (1990–1999)
+Early career (1990–1996)

 Phillippe's acting career began after being signed to Cathy Parker Management in Voorhees, New Jersey.
 Shortly after, he made an appearance in the ABC daytime drama One Life to Live.
 His character, Billy Douglas, whom he played from 1992 to 1993, was the first gay teenager on a daytime soap opera.
 After leaving the show, Phillippe moved to Los Angeles, where he appeared in a number of small parts in various television series including Matlock, Due South, the TV miniseries The Secrets of Lake Success, and movies, including the 1995 film Crimson Tide and the 1996 film White Squall.

+Rise to prominence (1997–2001)

 He was cast in the 1997 horror film, I Know What You Did Last Summer.
-The film was a success and led to Phillippe gaining wider renown and being cast in a few more high-profile films, including 54 in 1998.
+The film was a success and led to Phillippe gaining wider renown and being cast in a few more high-profile films, including 54 and Playing by Heart in 1998.
 In 1999, he starred in Cruel Intentions, a modern retelling of the Choderlos de Laclos novel Les Liaisons dangereuses, which also starred Phillippe's future wife, Reese Witherspoon.
 It was a success among its intended teenage audience, cementing Phillippe's ability to play characters that require sex appeal.
 Phillippe can also be seen in the Marcy Playground music video "Comin' Up From Behind", which appears on the film's soundtrack.

-Critical success and later work (2000–2011)

 In the years following, he appeared in the crime drama The Way of the Gun, starred as a famed software engineer in the thriller Antitrust, and co-starred in Robert Altman's Gosford Park, which was nominated for the Oscar for Best Picture.

+Critical success and later work (2002–2011)

-Subsequently Phillippe had supporting parts in the films Igby Goes Down (2002) and Crash (2005), which won the Best Picture Oscar.
+Phillippe had supporting parts in the films Igby Goes Down (2002) and Crash (2005), which won the Best Picture Oscar.
 His 2003 film The I Inside premiered on cable.
 In 2006, Phillippe played real-life Navy corpsman John Bradley in the war film Flags of Our Fathers, directed by Clint Eastwood and following the journey of the United States Marines who lifted the flag at the Battle of Iwo Jima.
 Phillippe has said that the film was the "best experience" of his career because of its "personal meaning" to him and that he would have "given [his] life" to fight in World War II, noting that both of his grandfathers fought in the war.
 His performance was positively received by film critic Richard Roeper, who thought it was Phillippe's best to date.
 Phillippe's next role was in the thriller Breach, in which he played FBI investigator Eric O'Neill opposite Chris Cooper.
 He has since commented that he believes Cooper to be "the best actor America has to offer".
 He then starred in Chaos, in which he plays a police officer; Five Fingers, a drama set in Morocco; Kimberly Peirce's Iraq war film Stop-Loss; and the futuristic Franklyn.